Samsung/tizen-docs/docs/application/dotnet/guides/location/geofences.md

 A geofence is a virtual perimeter for a real-world geographic area.
 A geofence is defined by either a geopoint and radius for geopoint geofences or by a MAC address for Wi-Fi and Bluetooth geofences.
 The geofence feature alerts the user when the geofence state changes (the user crosses the perimeter).

-The main features of the Tizen.Location.Geofence namespace includes the following:
+The main features of the Tizen.Location.Geofence namespace include the following:

 -   Using the geofence service